lcurry/webdemo/README.md

 ### 3) Create Jenkins pipeline buildConfig
 Create pipeline build config pointing to the Git REPO that holds Jenkinsfile.
 Alternatively could include Jenkinsfile inline in buildConfig .yml.
-The following will create a jenkins pipeline BuildConfig that will automatically show up in Jenkins
+The following will create a jenkins pipeline BuildConfig that will automatically show up in Jenkins.
+(Note this command will create the buildConfig directly from the in-line yaml.
+An alternative approach would be to create the buldConfig with 'oc new-build' passing the appropriate options.
+Either technique result in the same buildConfig object created in Openshift.)
 ```
 oc create -n basic-spring-boot-build -f - <<EOF
 apiVersion: v1